Infection prevention and control: Antimicrobial surfaces

-Clostridium difficile, influenza A virus, adenovirus, and fungi.
+Clostridioides difficile, influenza A virus, adenovirus, and fungi.
 As a public hygienic measure in addition to regular cleaning, antimicrobial copper alloys are being installed in healthcare facilities in the UK, Ireland, Japan, Korea, France, Denmark, and Brazil.
 The synthetic hard surface is being installed in the United States as well as in Israel.

 Vaccination of health care workers

-Health care workers may be exposed to certain infections in the course of their work.
+Healthcare workers may be exposed to certain infections in the course of their work.
 Vaccines are available to provide some protection to workers in a healthcare setting.
-Depending on regulation, recommendation, the specific work function, or personal preference, healthcare workers or first responders may receive vaccinations for hepatitis B; influenza; measles, mumps and rubella; Tetanus, diphtheria, pertussis; N. meningitidis; and varicella.
+Depending on regulation, recommendation, specific work function, or personal preference, healthcare workers or first responders may receive vaccinations for hepatitis B; influenza; COVID-19, measles, mumps and rubella; Tetanus, diphtheria, pertussis; N. meningitidis; and varicella.

 Surveillance for infections

 Surveillance is the act of infection investigation using the CDC definitions.
 Determining the presence of a hospital acquired infection requires an infection control practitioner (ICP) to review a patient's chart and see if the patient had the signs and symptom of an infection.
 Surveillance definitions exist for infections of the bloodstream, urinary tract, pneumonia, surgical sites and gastroenteritis.

 Surveillance traditionally involved significant manual data assessment and entry in order to assess preventative actions such as isolation of patients with an infectious disease.
 Increasingly, computerized software solutions are becoming available that assess incoming risk messages from microbiology and other online sources.
 By reducing the need for data entry, software can reduce the data workload of ICPs, freeing them to concentrate on clinical surveillance.

 As of 1998, approximately one third of healthcare acquired infections were preventable.
 Surveillance and preventative activities are increasingly a priority for hospital staff.
 The Study on the Efficacy of Nosocomial Infection Control (SENIC) project by the U.S. CDC found in the 1970s that hospitals reduced their nosocomial infection rates by approximately 32 per cent by focusing on surveillance activities and prevention efforts.